Use accesskey "n" to jump to the internal navigation links at any point. Right now you can

 This section maps Fulfulde vowel sounds to common graphemes in the Arabic orthography.

 The columns run right to left and indicate typical word-initial, word-medial, and word-final usage.
-The joining forms shown are illustrative; alternative shapes may occur (see joining_forms).
+The joining forms shown are illustrative; alternative shapes may occur (see Joining forms).

 Plain vowels